melikeguler99/case_study/README.md

 ```
 The important features are:

- -`qcPipe.nf` – contains the main Nextflow script that calls all processes in the workflow.
+ - `qcPipe.nf` – contains the main Nextflow script that calls all processes in the workflow.
- -`nextflow.config` – contains default parameters used by the pipeline.
+ - `nextflow.config` – contains default parameters used by the pipeline.
- -`scripts/` – contains Python scripts called by the workflow processes.
+ - `scripts/` – contains Python scripts called by the workflow processes.

 - Creta your personal data folder